eDrivers/eDriversMS/Revisions2/Rebuttal.md

 > 4. We modified all instances of *environmental drivers* for *drivers of environmental change*

-> 5. We removed all mentions of *threat complexes* and *cumulative exposure regimes* in favour of *cumulative exposure profiles*, which, we feel, better captures our intent without adding unecessary terms.
+> 5. We removed all mentions of *threat complexes* and *cumulative exposure regimes* in favour of *cumulative exposure profiles*, which, we feel, better captures our intent without adding uncecessary terms.
 We also refer to *threat complexes* identified through the clustering approach as clusters.